Grays, SC Violent Crime Rates and Maps

 USA: $258

-The Cost of Crime per resident in Grays is $669 per year, which is $410 more than the national average and $291 more than South Carolina's state average.
-Below we compare cities similar to Grays:
+The tangible cost of violent crime is $669 per resident each year in Grays, which is $410 more than the national average and $291 more than South Carolina's state average.
+The comparison below uses cities similar to Grays:

 • In Denmark, SC, crime costs $1,305 per person, which is $636 more than in Grays.